outpace/config/README.md

 lein config
 ```

-If a `config.edn` file is already present, its config contents will be loaded, and thus be preserved by the replacing file.
+If a `config.edn` file is already present, its contents will be loaded, and thus preserved by the replacing file.

 The following is an example of a generated `config.edn` file: